Washington Whitetail Hunting

 Shot Opportunity & Trophy Potential

-Shot opportunity is normally 50% to 70% on the
+Shot opportunity is expected to be 50% to 80% on the

 guided private land hunts.
-We only take a limited number of hunters each season to insure
+Only a limited number of hunters are taken each season.
+This isn't a

 Whitetail Hunting Methods

-land mountain areas, these mountain hunts are more agressive, we hike old logging roads,
+these mountain hunts are more agressive, we like to hike old logging roads, glass clear cuts

-glass clear cuts and hillsides, and sometimes watch water holes in archery season.
-The
+and hillsides, and sometimes watch water holes when weather is dry.

 Physical Condition